janikvonrotz/janikvonrotz.ch/content/post/2022-10/28-the-bird-is-dead.md

 > The bird is dead and so is social media.

 As of 27th of October 2022 Elon Musk owns Twitter.
 With the $44 billion acquisition Twitter went private.
 As I am not a big fan of Musk (he is a megalomaniac) I think the time has come to quit Twitter.
-For me quitting Twitter is one more to quit social media entirely.
+For me quitting Twitter is one more step to quit social media entirely.

 <!--more-->